blind is a collection of command line video editing utilities.

 Why doesn’t blind use sRGB?

-CIE XYZ also has the advantage of having the brightness encoded in one of its parameters, Y, which means that operations that want to deal with brightness only or chroma only does not need to do any conversions.
+CIE XYZ also has the advantage of having the brightness encoded in one of its parameters, Y, and obtaining the chroma requires only simply conversion to a non-standardise colour model that with the same Y-value.

 Why does blind use CIE XYZ instead of CIE L*a*b*?